English

 Even though the strategy is simple, data is not lost:

-• Before each overwrite, the current version is automatically saved in version history
+• Before each overwrite, the current version is automatically saved in commit history

 • You can inspect history and roll back anytime